Reviewed by Erica Irish, DVM

 Although it’s hard to tell one epulis from another, these are generally pink masses that are the same color as the gums.
 They are firm to the touch and may have a bumpy, almost cauliflower-like appearance.

-These tumors are benign (non-cancerous) but they grow quickly.
-They are considered aggressive and invasive because they invade the nearby tissues including the bone.
+These malignant tumors grow quickly.
+They are considered aggressive and invasive because they invade the nearby tissues, including the bone.

 At one time, these tumors were known as acanthomatous epulides.
 They are located on the front part of the lower jaw.